globbestael/DedupEndNote/README.md

 * Input file size: The maximum size of the input file is limited to 150MB.
 * Input file format: only EndNote RIS file (at present)
 * Encoding: The program assumes that the input file is encoded as UTF-8.
+* The program uses a bibliographic point of view: an article or conference abstract that has been published in more than one (issue of a) journal is not considered a duplicate publication.
 * If authors AND (all) titles AND (all) journal names for a record use a non-Latin script, results for this record may be inaccurate.
 * Each input file must be an export from ONE EndNote database: the ID fields are used internally for identifying the records, so they have to be unique.
 When comparing 2 files the ID fields may be common between the 2 files.
 * The program has been developed and tested for biomedical databases (PubMed, EMBASE, ...) and some general databases (Web of Science, Scopus).
 Deduplicating records from other databases is not garanteed to work.